Security Primer – Business Email Compromise

-- The use full names instead of nicknames and a language structure may not match how the supposed sender normally communicates.
+- The use of full names instead of nicknames and a language structure may not match how the supposed sender normally communicates.

 - The transactions are for a new vendor or new contact at a known vendor.

 - Develop a BEC Incident Response Plan including emergency contacts with at the appropriate financial institutions in case it becomes necessary to stop a transfer.

 - Implement filters at your email gateway to filter out emails with known phishing attempt indicators and block suspicious IPs at your firewall.